irJERAD/hugoXYZ/content/post/managing-content.md

 url_video = ""
 +++

-Further details on your publication can be written here using *Markdown* for formatting.
-This text will be displayed on the Publication Detail page.
+Further details on your idea can be written here using *Markdown* for formatting.
+This text will be displayed on the idea Detail page.
 ```

 The `url_` links can either point to local or web content.
-Associated local publication content, such as PDFs, may be copied to a `static/pdf/` folder and referenced like `url_pdf = "pdf/my-paper-name.pdf"`.
+Associated local idea content, such as PDFs, may be copied to a `static/pdf/` folder and referenced like `url_pdf = "pdf/my-paper-name.pdf"`.

-You can also associate custom link buttons with the publication by adding the following block(s) within the variable preamble above, which is denoted by `+++`:
+You can also associate custom link buttons with the idea by adding the following block(s) within the variable preamble above, which is denoted by `+++`:

 ```
 [[url_custom]]